 The Core Curriculum

 Students can study for three credentials: the full major, an 18-credit minor, or an 18-credit certificate.
-The major program consists of a foundation of 16–17 credits, a required core of 34 credits, plus 32–33 credits of general coursework, liberal education and writing intensive requirements.
-On this, students build their desired career path, in one of three tracks: Commercial Construction, Highway/Heavy-Civil Works, or Residential Construction.
+The major program consists of a foundation of 26-27 credits, a required core of 32 credits, and 27 credits in one of three tracks: Commercial Construction, Highway/Heavy-Civil Works, or Residential Construction.
+In addition, students complete 35 credits of liberal education coursework, and fulfil the writing intensive requirements.

 Major Status Admission Criteria